 University College: Penn State Brandywine (PEACE)

 This minor may be pursued by students in any major.
 It is designed to help students take a coherent set of courses organized around the study of the sources of international conflict, peace movements, and peace building.
 The minor requires 18 credits, of which at least nine must be upper division, including six credits at the 400 level.
 Students will be required to take two prescribed courses, one introductory and one capstone.
-They also will take six credits of additional courses with an international focus and six credits from a list of supporting courses, which includes the study of conflict in race relations, family, community, and the development of personal peace as a precursor to peace building.
+They also will take three credits of additional courses with an international focus and nine credits from a list of supporting courses, which includes the study of conflict in race relations, family, community, and the development of personal peace as a precursor to peace building.
 The full requirements with the lists of additional and supporting courses are available in the Peace and Conflict Studies program office.
-Substitutions for requirements require the permission of the Peace and Conflict Studies minor adviser or faculty member.
+Substitutions for requirements require the permission of the Peace and Conflict Studies minor adviser at Penn State Brandywine.

 See this minor list for Brandywine at www.brandywine.psu.edu/Academics for additional information.

 A grade of C or better is required for all courses in the minor.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)

 INT U 200 GS(3) or PL SC 014 GS;IL(3) (Sem: 3-8)

 (INT U 200 GS(3) and PL SC 014 GS;IL(3) cannot both be taken for credit)

 SUPPORTING COURSES AND RELATED AREAS (9 credits)